Energinet-DataHub/opengeh-wholesale/README.md

 ### Integration Events

+When a process has been completed the wholesale domain publishes an integration event for each calculation result.
+The number of calculation results per completed process may be massive.
+In the danish electricity market, the number may be thousands of results.
-The wholesale domain publishes an integration event when a process has completed.
-The events contains the data defined by the [`calculation_result_completed.proto`](source/dotnet/Contracts/calculation_result_completed.proto) Google Protocol Buffers contract.
+The events contain the data defined by the [`calculation_result_completed.proto`](source/dotnet/Contracts/calculation_result_completed.proto) Google Protocol Buffers contract.

 The process type is specified in the message type meta data of the transport messages according to `ADR-008`.